Hashicorp Vault Keystore

 KES_SERVER

-EndpointThe following environment variable specifies the server the KES CLI should talk to:
+endpointThe following environment variable specifies the KES server the KES CLI should talk to:

 -

-The following environment variables set the access credentials the client uses to talk to a KES server:
+The following environment variable sets the key the client uses to talk to a KES server:

 -